Hi, what do you want to do?

 What Shape Is It?

-Young scholars predict the shape of an unknown object by bouncing a ball on it.
-For this physics lesson, students relate this activity to how dolphins use echo-location to navigate.
+Learners predict the shape of an unknown object by bouncing a ball on it.
+In this physics lesson, students relate this activity to how dolphins use echo-location to navigate.
 They analyze their lab result and discuss findings.

 Curated OER